hlynch/Biometry2021/docs/Week-4-lecture.md

 ##Parameter estimation

 We will now learn how to fit a model to data, that is, to estimate the parameter values for the distribution being used to model the data.
-Since parameter estimates are useful without their corresponding confidence intervals, we will also learn out to estimate confidence intervals for these parameters.
+Since parameter estimates are useless without their corresponding confidence intervals, we will also learn out to estimate confidence intervals for these parameters.

 Let's review for a second what is meant by a confidence interval. **<span style="color: orangered;">A 95th percentile confidence interval is an interval estimated from the data that we are 95$\%$ certain contains the true but unknown value for the parameter.</span>** Because this interval is estimated from data, it has its own confidence interval.
 While we usually we don't worry too much about this, keep in mind that **a different dataset would also produce a different parameter estimate and a different confidence interval**.